 Our business exposes us to potential product liability claims, which are inherent in the manufacturing, marketing and sale of our products, and we may face substantial liability for damages resulting from the faulty design of products, manufacture of products or improper use of products by end users.
 We currently maintain product liability insurance, but there can be no assurance that this insurance will provide sufficient coverage in the event of a claim.
 Also, we cannot predict whether we will be able to maintain such coverage on acceptable terms, if at all, or that a product liability claim would not harm our business or financial condition.
-In addition, negative publicity in connection with the faulty design or manufacture of our products would adversely affect our ability to market and sell our products.
+In addition, negative publicity in connection with the faulty design or manufacture of our products were ability to maintee and sell our products.